Share this Article

 Don't have a guarantor?
 The rental experts at Triplemint, a Brick Underground partner, can help you navigate the market and find a great apartment to rent without one.
 Sign up here to take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.

-The shared housing market is booming in the city and co-living companies offer the convenience of a furnished apartment with staples in the pantry and ready-made roommates—all for one monthly payment.
+Co-living offer the convenience of a furnished apartment with staples in the pantry and ready-made roommates—all for one monthly payment.
 Many companies vet tenants the same way traditional landlords do, with background checks, and credit and income qualifications, but you may find some are more flexible than others.

 Shop around for the right landlord